Donald Trump fires Secretary of State Rex Tillerson

 White House Press Secretary Sarah Sanders had earlier condemned the attack in a briefing to reporters, but stopped short of laying the blame for the attack at the door of the Kremlin.

-Under Tillerson, however, the State Department (roughly equivalent to the Foreign Office) issued their own strongly-worded statement condemning Russia’s actions and pledging support to the UK.
+Under Mr Tillerson, however, the State Department issued their own strongly-worded statement condemning Russia’s actions and pledging support to the UK.

 British officials will now be understandably anxious about the prospect of a new direction on Russia from President Trump, who has been far softer on Vladimir Putin’s regime than previous White House incumbents.

-READ MORE: Russia demands access to nerve agent sample as deadline looms

-US outlets are reporting that Trump asked Tillerson to resign his post on Friday, when the two disagreed on the President’s plans to meet North Korean dictator Kim-Jong-Un.
+US outlets are reporting Mr asked Mr Tillerson to resign his post on Friday, when the two disagreed on the President’s plans to meet North Korean dictator Kim-Jong-Un.

-His statement yesterday on Russia’s suspected role in the attack in Salisbury incident, which has left Sergei Skripal and his daughter in a critical condition, surprised observer.
+Mr Tillerson’s statement yesterday on Russia’s suspected role in the attack in Salisbury incident, which has left Sergei Skripal and his daughter in a critical condition, surprised observers.

 It is possibly more forceful as a result of his imminent departure, rather than the cause of it.

-Tillerson’s defenestration continues a whirlwind staffing approach from President Trump, with departures from senior roles taking place on an almost monthly basis since his inauguration.
+Mr Tillerson’s dismissal continues a whirlwind staffing approach from Mr Trump, with departures from senior roles taking place on an almost monthly basis since his inauguration.

 The now former Secretary of State joins a list of White House departures that include a Press Secretary, a National Security Adviser, three Communications Directors, a Chief of Staff, and a Chief Strategist.